Colonial States College Hockey Conference: Notable achievements

-Playoff Format
+Playoff format

 Original (2014 to 2021), current (2022 to present)

 Teams within the conference play one-another twice a season, once at home and once on the road.
 The results of these games count towards league standings and determine the playoff seeds.
 The top six teams at the conclusion of the regular season will qualify for the conference playoffs, which are held at a single venue over the course of one weekend.

 The top two seeds receive a bye in the first round.
 The third seed faces the sixth seed, while the fourth seed faces the fifth.
 The second round sees the top seed take on the lowest remaining seed, and the second seed take on the second highest seed remaining.
-The two teams that advance will face each-other in the championship game, with the winner receiving both the conference trophy and a birth in the ACHA Southeast Regional Tournament.
+The two teams that advance will face each-other in the championship game, with the winner receiving both the conference trophy and a birth in the ACHA Regional Tournament.

-Dual Division Iteration (2021 to 2022)
+Dual division iteration (2021 to 2022)

 For the 2021–22 season, the Colonial split its twelve member teams into two divisions.
 These divisions, named the Liberty and Independence divisions, have individual standings and their own qualification methods into the 2022 Colonial Cup playoffs.
 Teams in the Liberty Division, the larger of the two groups, play one-another twice, home and away, and play Independence teams once amounting to a 18-game regular season.
 The four teams within the Independence Division play one-another three times with one additional game against each of the teams in the Liberty Division.
 This amounts to a 17-game regular season.

 Following the conclusion of the regular season a seven-team playoff is hosted.
 The top six teams in the Liberty Division qualify for the tournament with the school finishing first overall receiving a bye into the semifinals.
 The seventh seed in the tournament goes to the highest finishing team in the Independence Division.
 The second seed faces the seventh seed (Independence), while the third faces the sixth and fourth faces the fifth.
 In the semifinals the first seed plays the lowest seed remaining in the tournament while the other two remaining teams face off.
 The two teams that advance will face each-other in the championship game.